 The PRORP CTRA is intended to support high-impact and/or new/emerging clinical research that may or may not be ready for a full-scale randomized controlled clinical trial.
 Projects should demonstrate potential to impact the standard of care, both immediate and long-term, as well as contribute to evidence-based guidelines for the evaluation and care of military, Veteran, and all patients with orthopaedic injuries.

-One goal of the FY20 PRORP CTRA is to translate current and emerging techniques and interventions into the clinical space to better serve military patients.
+• One goal of the FY21 PRORP CTRA is to translate current and emerging techniques and interventions into the clinical space to better serve military patients.
 The health, functional abilities, and quality of life of individuals who have sustained an orthopaedic injury should be considered.

-The FY20 PRORP CTRA differs from the FY20 PRORP Clinical Trial Award (CTA) in that the CTRA allows for clinical research projects, whereas the CTA is restricted to clinical trials only.
-Funding from this award mechanism must support clinical research; animal research is not allowed.
+The FY21 PRORP CTRA differs from the FY21 PRORP Clinical Trial Award (CTA) in that the CTRA allows for clinical research projects, whereas the CTA is restricted to clinical trials only.
+Applications to the FY21 PRORP Clinical Translational Research Award mechanism must support clinical research and may not be used for animal research.
 The proposed studies may be interventional and may involve some retrospective data analysis.
 Note that purely retrospective or database-related research is not allowed under this funding opportunity.
 Small pilot clinical trials with human subjects are allowable.

 Areas of Interest

-All applications submitted to this Program Announcement must address one of the following FY20 PRORP CTRA Focus Areas.
+All applications submitted to this program announcement must address one of the following FY21 PRORP CTRA Focus Areas.
 Selection of the appropriate Focus Area is the responsibility of the applicant.
-Studies that propose nominal or iterative advancements are not encouraged.

-1. Retention Strategies: Development and/or optimization of battlefield-feasible diagnostic capabilities, decision support tools, interventions, and/or rehabilitation strategies that can facilitate retention on duty for common combat-related musculoskeletal injuries.
+1. Retention Strategies: Development, optimization and/or validation of battlefield-feasible diagnostic capabilities, decision support tools, interventions, and/or rehabilitation strategies that can facilitate retention on duty for common combat-related musculoskeletal injuries.
 Biomarker studies are excluded.
 The current standard of care must be noted.
 The rehabilitation strategy to be used in the proposed study must be specified, as applicable. a.
-Point of Injury: Battlefield-feasible strategies that can be utilized at or near the point of injury to allow an injured Service member to remain on duty and stay on mission without the need for immediate evacuation. b.
-Return to Duty: Strategies that can be utilized along the continuum of care to allow an injured Service member to return to duty without separation from Service.
+Battlefield Care: Strategies that can be utilized at or near the point of injury to allow an injured Service Member to remain on the battlefield or on mission without the need for evacuation.
+Treatment strategies that allow return to mission effectiveness within 30 days will be considered. b.
+Return to Duty: Treatment strategies that can be utilized along the continuum of care and enable return to duty of the Service Member within 1 year of injury.

-2. Tissue Regeneration Therapeutics: Development of advanced tissue regeneration therapeutics in nerve, muscle (to include volumetric muscle loss), and/or composite tissue for the restoration of traumatically injured extremities.
+2. Tissue Regeneration Therapeutics: Advanced tissue regeneration therapeutics in nerve, muscle, and/or composite tissue for the restoration of traumatically injured extremities.
 Isolated bone or cartilage tissue engineering studies are excluded.
+Early clinical feasibility studies involving volumetric muscle loss are encouraged.

 3. Compartment Syndrome: Novel treatment strategies to improve current diagnoses for compartment syndrome.
 Alternatives to intracompartmental pressure measurements are encouraged.